Vincenzo Dandini

-Vincenzo Dandini (1607–1675) was an Italian painter of the Baroque period, active mainly in Florence.
-He was a pupil of his brother, Cesare Dandini in Florence, then he moved to Rome and worked in the studio of Pietro da Cortona.
-Among his pupils were Giovanni Battista Marmi and Antonio Domenico Gabbiani.
-His nephew Pietro and his two children, Ottaviano and Vincezo the younger, also worked as painters in his studio.
+Vincenzo Dandini (1607–1675) was an Italian Baroque painter, active mainly in Florence.

+He was a pupil of his elder brother, Cesare Dandini and studied at the Accademia delle Arti del Disegno in Florence.
+He then moved to Rome and worked in the studio of Pietro da Cortona.

 He painted an Immaculate Conception and other canvases for the church of Ognissanti, Florence.
 He painted a fresco of the Aurora and the Hours for the Villa del Poggio Imperiale.
 He painted a canvas on oil of Sacrifice of Niobe for the Villa La Petraja.
+He also produced designs for the Medici tapestry factory.

+Among his pupils were Giovanni Battista Marmi and Antonio Domenico Gabbiani.
+His nephew Pietro and his two children, Ottaviano and Vincenzo the younger, also worked as painters in his studio.